 It will run the System File Checker.

-Reboot your computer after the scan has completed and run Windows Update.
+Reboot your computer after the scan completes, then run Windows Update.

 6] Reset Windows Update components